 Emma MacLennan, Director

 Emma is the founder and Director of EASST.
-She is also the Alumni Organiser of the Delft University/FIA Foundation Global Road Safety Programme and a member of their Board, having run the FIA Foundation Road Safety Scholarships from 2009-2014.
-She is a founder member and Deputy Chair of FIRE AID, and President of Make Roads Safe Hellas.
-Emma is an Advisor to the All Party Parliamentary Group on Moldova in the UK Parliament, and a Special Advisor to the Rt Hon the Lord Robertson of Port Ellen.
+She is also the Alumni Organiser of the Delft University/FIA Foundation Global Road Safety Programme and a member of their Steering Group, having run the FIA Foundation Road Safety Scholarships from 2009-2014.
+She is a founder member and Deputy Chair of FIRE AID, President of Make Roads Safe Hellas and a member of the Global Fleet Champions Standards Committee.
+Emma is an Advisor to the All Party Parliamentary Groups on Moldova and Belarus in the UK Parliament, and a Special Advisor to the Rt Hon the Lord Robertson of Port Ellen.
 From 1999 to January 2008 she was Director of the John Smith Memorial Trust, a good governance programme sponsored by the UK Ministry of Justice and aimed at talented young leaders from the former Soviet Union.
 Prior to this she was Advisor to the Rt Hon Chris Smith MP (now Lord Smith); to the late, Rt Hon Donald Dewar QC, MP; Policy Officer on Social Security and Taxation for the UK Labour Party working closely with the Rt Hon John Smith QC, MP; a member of the Commission on Social Justice; and Deputy Director of the Low Pay Unit that succeeded in its campaign in the UK for a national, legal minimum wage.
 She has extensive experience as an expert in donor-funded road safety projects in EASST’s countries of operation.

 Corrine Vibert, Office and Communications Manager